Kamalesh3112/First-HCL-coded-configuration-using-Terraform-in-DevOps/README.md

 # Basic configuration file using HCL in Terraform from DevOps
-- This repository mainly consist of the first Hashicorp Configuration Language that I created using the Configuration Management tool such as Terraform.
-It is a configuration management tool used in DevOps for to represent the configuration files in human readable form called as HCL.
+- This repository mainly consist of the first Hashicorp Configuration Language that I created using the infrastructure provisioning tool such as Terraform.
+It is a infrastructure provisioning tool used in DevOps for to represent the configuration files in human readable form called as HCL.
 Here, I just defined the resources and variables using the functions available in Terraform under (.tf) file extension format.
+I mainly used terraform to declare the resources which represents infrastructure objects in the configuration file.

 ## Technologies and techniques used in this configuration
 - Terraform